exploring self-realization, sacred personhood, and full humanity

-There is a "relationship, in any society, between the epistemological ["deciding what's true and real"] authority conferred on religious figures and the philosophical vitality of that age ...
-If you are fairly satisfied that the most burning questions are best answered by going to an authority [an oracle, a saint, a guru, a wise man] ... [then] I submit that the philosophical dimensions of that culture will be fairly thin and fragile, if present at all.
+There is a "relationship, in any society, between the epistemological ['deciding what's true and real'] authority conferred on religious figures and the philosophical vitality of that age ...
+If you are fairly satisfied that the most burning questions are best answered by going to an authority [an oracle, a saint, a guru, a wise man] ... [then] I submit that the philosophical dimensions of that culture will be fairly fragile, if present at all.

-"There's something about philosophy that is at once humanizing and utterly human -- when the oracles have failed us, when saints have grown silent, and when God has chosen not to reveal himself, then we must stand back in the dark shadows of confusion and fear and ask, What sort of being am I?
+"There's something about philosophy that is at once humanizing and utterly human; for, when the oracles have failed us, when saints have grown silent, and when God has chosen not to reveal himself, then we must stand back in the dark shadows of confusion and fear and ask, What sort of being am I?
 What sort of life is right for me? ...

 To do otherwise, you are, as Plato said, a puppet on a string, a slave.

 Editor's note: As I survey the great thoughts of history, I am impressed by many things, but one principle asserts itself continually: true progress, the advancement of humankind, takes place only when the dignity and sanctity of personhood is honored.
-Religious persons are so often threatened by philosophy, this wine of the Devil - but why should this be so? to accept that God might have intended for men and women to actually use their high-powered faculties of reason -- to learn, to plan, to make mistakes, to reason, to fail, to try again -- and in this process become more godlike.
+Religious persons are so often threatened by philosophy, this wine of the Devil, they say - but why should this be so? to accept that God might have intended for men and women to actually use their high-powered faculties of reason - to learn, to plan, to make mistakes, to reason, to fail, to try again - and in this process become more godlike.
 Instead, errant true-believers often reduce "faith" to a mindless exercise of blindly obeying whatever self-styled authorities serve up as definitions of "the truth."

 Prof. Robinson: "When a culture takes the position that the problem of knowledge is essentially a religious problem; when it invests its credulity in a denominated group of official interpreters whose judgments on matters of this kind are taken to be dispositive - then,